The site of the ruins of Sapigneul Church. On the right of the image is the sculpture of ‘the owl of Sapigneul’.

 The Sir John Monash Centre is open

-The Sir John Monash Centre is open every day from 10am to 5pm.
+The Sir John Monash Centre is open daily from 9:30am to 6pm.

 At the Centre